-All the prints I used were are by the renowned painter and botanist, Pierre-Joseph Redouté, from his book Les Liliacées.
+All the prints I’m sharing with you today are by the renowned painter and botanist, Pierre-Joseph Redouté, from his book Les Liliacées.
 Redouté was the official court artist of Queen Marie Antoinette.
+Lucky lady!

 Instead of you having to scroll through all 495 images from the book, I selected 25 images for you to download as a PDF.

-To give the prints a more vintage look, as if the paper had become brittle over time, I trimmed the edges using Fiskars deckle edge scissors from Joanne’s Fabric.
-If you can’t find them in the stores, you can also buy the scissors on Amazon.
+To give the prints a more vintage look, as if the paper had become brittle over time, I trimmed the edges using Fiskars deckle edge scissors from Amazon.

 Then, I staggered the height, overlapped the edges, and hung the pictures using masking tape.

 Later, I can hang the art the same way I hung the vintage-inspired lithographs in my oldest son’s bedroom or I can frame them and add to the collection in my upstairs hallway.

 Now it’s your turn!
 Tell me in the comments what you would use these vintage botanical illustrations for.